paoloteti/ti-hercules-bsp/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+Please do not ask for features, but send a Pull Request instead.